Understanding Alzheimer’s in Altrincham Sale and Wythenshawe : Practical Support for Your Loved One

 Watching someone you love change in such profound ways can take a toll—emotionally, physically, and even financially.
 It’s natural to feel a mix of emotions, from sadness to frustration, and sometimes, exhaustion can creep in if you don’t take time for yourself.

 • Emotional Impact: The grief and fatigue that come with caregiving can be tough.
 This is why it’s so important to seek support early—whether it’s joining a local group (take a look at our WOW Guide),or connecting with us and our team to support your family, make sure you find time for yourself.
 Remember, you can’t pour from an empty cup.
-If it’s not too late (very early stages of Alzhiemers) you should look into setting up the Power of Attorney for Health and Wellbenig.
+If it’s not too late (very early stages of Alzhiemers) you should look into setting up the Power of Attorney for Health and Wellbeing.

 • Financial Impact: Alzheimer’s care can bring unexpected costs, but there are resources available, such as Attendance Allowance that are not means tested.
 Managing the costs while ensuring your loved one gets the care they need doesn’t have to be something you face alone talk to a local financial advisor.
-If it’s not too late (very early stages of Alzhiemers) you should look into setting up a Power of Attorney for Finance.
+If it’s not too late (very early stages of Alzhiemers) you should look into setting up a Power of Attorney for Finance

 Get in touch